romanzrv/remote-daily-random-speaker/README.md

 A tiny webapp that selects a random speaker for a remote daily meeting.

-## Installation

-1. Download and install NodeJS and NPM.
-2. On the root project folder, run `npm install` to install the client side dependencies.
-3. Go to the `api` folder.
-Run `npm install` to install the server side dependencies.

 ## Running the application

 1. First of all, edit the `.env` file and set the value of the `MONGO_DB_CONNECTION_STRING` environment variable with your MongoDB connection string.
-2. On the root project folder, run `make run_app` to launch the application.
+2. On the root project folder, run `make run_app`.
+This will install the server and client side dependencies and serve the application.
 3. Open `http://localhost:4200/` in your browser.

 ## Build